ANNE SHIRLEY, REVISITED

 My aunt is smart enough to know I’m ready for Anne.

-I’m also amazed that the first chapter, eight and a half dense pages, is devoted to the dynamics of two ageing neighbors before Lucy Maude introduces a third old timer (Matthew Cuthbert is Surprised) in chapter two.
+I’m also amazed that the first chapter, eight and a half dense pages, is devoted to the dynamics of two aging neighbors before Lucy Maud introduces a third old timer (Matthew Cuthbert is Surprised) in chapter two.
 We don’t meet Anne till page 12, “A child of about eleven, garbed in a very short, very tight, very ugly dress of yellowish gray wincey”.

 With those words, Anne secured my eight-year-old sympathy.
 Whatever ‘wincey’ was, it sounded dreadful, and I was already thick in the Clothing Wars with my own guardian—my mother---who also dressed me ugly, though my garb tended to be baggy, not tight, bought extra-large to accommodate years of self-consciousness before I could outgrow them.
 On some level, I envied Anne’s motherlessness.
 My mother seemed intent on stoking my misery, and I often felt I’d be happier without her.
 Poor orphan Anne---scrawny, unloved, ill-garbed---was luckier than I. She was getting a second chance, and I knew, based on the book’s title and the long lead-up to her arrival, that life at Green Gables was going to work out fine.